|Immanuel Lutheran Church

 About Immanuel Lutheran Church

-Immanuel Lutheran Church is located in Jackson, Michigan.
+Immanuel Lutheran Church is located at 1505 W. Michigan Ave, Jackson, Michigan at the corner of Brown St., near the Westwood Mall.
 We are members of the North/West Lower Michigan Synod of the Evangelical Lutheran Church of America (ELCA).
 Immanuel Lutheran Church was founded in 1925 and continues to be a vibrant place of worship and a key home for many local outreach programs.

 Founding and Early Years